-YouTubers cannot see who liked or disliked their videos, this is completely anonymous, and all of the videos you like are saved to a private playlist called “Liked videos”.
+YouTubers cannot see who liked or disliked their videos, this is completely anonymous, and all of the videos you like are saved to a private playlist called “Liked videos.”

 Before YouTube removed the number of dislikes from videos, you used to be able to use free tools like VidIQ or TubeBuddy to see the exact number of likes a video has received directly in the search results.

-You can check to see if your account is visible to subscribers and if you want you can also set it to private by following the instructions below.
+You can check to see if your account is visible to subscribers, and if you want, you can also set it to private by following the instructions below.

-To make your subscriptions private:
+Here is how to make your subscriptions private:

 - Sign in to YouTube.